-Optimizing your energy throughout the workdayAugust 26th, 2014 by Kim Eaton in Health /
+Optimizing your energy throughout the workdayAugust 26, 2014 by Kim Eaton in Medicine & Health / Health

 As more and more Americans work long hours, it is no surprise that individuals are looking for ways to improve energy, feel better and perform at their best – both at work and at home.
 Researchers have noted that fatigue in the United States workforce is a common symptom with reported prevalence ranging from 7 percent to 45 percent.